Best things to do in Auckland

 What is it?
 One of Auckland’s dramatic black sand west coast beaches.
 There are no major eateries or retail here, just wild coastal beauty and (in summer) a rowdy colony of gannets and their fuzzy chicks.

 Why go?
 On a summer scorcher Muriwai is great for swimming, but it’s just as beautiful for a rugged-up winter walk.
 Make a day of it by dropping by one of the superb eating and drinking options on the way in or out (Tasting Shed, the Hunting Lodge, Hallertau Brewery or the Riverhead Pub).

 What is it?
 The city’s museum perches majestically on the hill in the delightful Auckland Domain, a glorious park for strolling.
 Inside are collections and exhibits which give visitors a unique insight into New Zealand’s history, geography and culture.

 Why go?
 There aren’t many places in Auckland where you get such a clear visual understanding of traditional Maori village life, complete with houses and a magnificent ornate waka (canoe).
 If you’re not going to make it further afield, this may be your only opportunity.

 What is it?
-A seaside north shore suburb ten minutes by boat from downtown Auckland.
-You’ll find a cute beach, lots of cafés and an opportunity for one of the best views of the city.
+A seaside north shore suburb that you can find by travelling only ten minutes by boat from downtown Auckland.
+Head there for a cute beach, lots of cafés and an opportunity to gaze in awe at one of the best views of the city.

 Why go?
 You can’t leave Auckland without at least having one (albeit short in this case) ferry ride.
 Climb Mount Victoria for the best views of the city and if you’re feeling brave, explore the slightly spooky military tunnels at North Head.
 Grab a coffee or an ice cream on the beach before heading back on the ferry.